domimaller/bitrise-homework/README.md

 # Task Executor Application

 This application consists of two main components that work together to manage and execute tasks.
-User can create task where shell commands can be given, those are executed by a simple executor in its shell.
+User can create tasks via a restful API where shell commands can be given, those are executed by an executor agent in its container's shell.

 ## backend-api-server
   An API server where tasks can be created and their statuses retrieved.
 It exposes endpoints to create new tasks, query their status, and manage task execution.